-Initially, each Share represented approximately 0.0005 BTC, 0.0030 ETH, 0.0005 BCH, 1.1941 XRP and 0.0017 LTC.
-As of June 30, 2019, each Share represents approximately 0.0005 BTC, 0.0029 ETH, 0.0005 BCH, 1.1447 XRP and 0.0016 LTC.
+Initially, each Share represented approximately 0.0005 BTC, 0.0030 ETH, 1.1941 XRP, 0.0005 BCH and 0.0017 LTC.
+As of June 30, 2020, each Share represents approximately 0.0005 BTC, 0.0028 ETH, 1.1108 XRP, 0.0005 BCH and 0.0016 LTC.
 The number of Fund Components required to create or, if permitted, to redeem a Basket is expected to gradually decrease over time due to the transfer or sale of the Fund's Fund Components to pay the Manager's Fee and any Additional Fund Expenses.
 The Shares are restricted shares and Authorized Participants may sell the Shares they purchase from the Fund to other investors only in transactions exempt from registration under the Securities Act.
-For a discussion of risks relating to the unavailability of a redemption program, see "Risk Factors-Risk Factors Related to the Fund and the Shares-Because of the holding period under Rule 144 and the lack of an ongoing redemption program, there is no arbitrage mechanism to keep the price of the Shares closely linked to the Digital Asset Reference Rates and the Shares may trade at a substantial premium over, or substantial discount to, the Digital Asset Holdings per Share" and "Risk Factors-Risk Factors Related to the Fund and the Shares-The restrictions on transfer and redemption may result in losses on an investment in the Shares."
+For a discussion of risks relating to the unavailability of a redemption program, see "Risk Factors-Risk Factors Related to the Fund and the Shares-Because of the holding period under Rule 144 and the lack of an ongoing redemption program, there is no arbitrage mechanism to keep the price of the Shares closely linked to the Digital Asset Reference Rates and the Shares have historically traded at a substantial premium over, the Digital Asset Holdings per Share" and "Risk Factors-Risk Factors Related to the Fund and the Shares-The restrictions on transfer and redemption may result in losses on an investment in the Shares."